cocoltre/Visual-Perception/README.md

 Under `# Setup`
 - `save_data`, bool: Saves data (HMM-related results and plots), or not.
 - `test_type`, str: Name of the experiment.
 - `want_another_test`, bool: For *predictive_templates*: Only for test_type = '?participants...'.
 Redoes a simulation/test that chooses randomly ?participants, or not.
 For *visual_perception*: Only for test_type = 'test_model'.
-Redoes a simulation/test that chooses randomly a NOT noisy simulation, or not.
+Redoes a simulation/test that chooses randomly a noiseless simulation, or not.

 These following variables need to be verified when running a new experiment.
 All variables except 2 from *predictive_templates* notebook are present in *visual_perception* notebook.
 A few more are needed in *visual_perception* for more experiments: